luisfepineres/MEIGA/meiga-dev_meiga/README.md

 Prior to install and use Meiga, the following packages need to be installed:

 - **Geant4**:\
   Meiga uses Geant4 as a toolkit for simulating the interaction of particles with the detector.
-Current version used is **geant4-07.p03** and can be downloaded from the [source page](https://geant4.web.cern.ch/support/download_archive).
+Current version used is **geant4-v10.7.3** and can be downloaded from the [source page](https://geant4.web.cern.ch/support/download_archive).

   Geant4 must be built with X11 OpenGL drivers (in order to enable visualization) and with DATA packages enabled:
 ```bash
 $cmake -DCMAKE_INSTALL_PREFIX=<path-to-install> -DGEANT4_INSTALL_DATA=ON -DGEANT_USE_OPENGL_X11=ON <path-to-source>
 ```
   See [Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/) for details.
+   Simple Tutorial is described in :
+      Geant4 Tutorial 1: Installation and Testing of Geant4 https://www.youtube.com/watch?v=Lxb4WZyKeCE&t=937s

 - **[boost](https://www.boost.org/)** (version > 1.75)\
   Can be installed via
 ```bash
 sudo apt-get install libboost-all-dev
 ```
+How to install Boost C++ library on Ubuntu 20.04 or 22.04 : https://linux.how2shout.com/how-to-install-boost-c-on-ubuntu-20-04-or-22-04/

 - **[nlohmann-json](https://github.com/nlohmann/json.git)** \
   For JSON parsers.
 Can be installed via: